AryanArora123/Digital-Voting-Machine-using-Verilog/README.md

 The module uses a counter to track the duration of the button press and outputs a valid_vote signal when the required duration is met.
 # ModeControl Module
 The modeControl module is designed to manage the LED display based on the mode of the voting system and whether a valid vote has been cast.
 It handles two primary modes: voting mode and result mode
+This block ensures that the correct visual feedback is provided based on the current voting mode and button activity.
+Drives the 8-bit LED display to show either all LEDs lit (if any valid vote has been cast) or the vote count for a selected candidate when their button is pressed.
 # VoteLogger Module
 When valid_vote is set to 1, it affects this module by incrementing the vote count for the corresponding candidate if the mode is 0 (voting mode)
 # Voting Machine
 Integrates the above modules to simulate a complete voting machine system.
 It manages button inputs, processes votes, logs them, and controls LED displays to show results.
+Integrates buttonControl and voteLogger modules to handle vote casting for four candidates and tracks each candidate's vote count, controlled by buttons